jamaldevsecops/kubernetes/ingress/ingress.md

 3. **Basic Authentication**: Protect specific paths or services with basic authentication.
 4. **Global Rate Limits**: Limit the number of requests per second for a given path across all clients.
 5. **Advanced Load Balancing**: Use session affinity or weighted load balancing.

-### Next Steps

-If you'd like to explore any specific advanced features, I can provide more examples or dive deeper into those topics.
-Would you like to see more advanced configurations or another scenario?